-- For the purposes of the Mauritius Civil Airworthiness Requirements the following terms and their definitions apply in addition to the definitions prescribed in the Mauritius Civil Aviation Regulations - 1.1 "Aircraft Component" means any component, part, unit or item that, when fitted to an aircraft may, if it is not sound or functioning correctly, affect the safety of the aircraft or causes it to become a danger to persons or property.
-Such components include airframe and systems components, engines, propellers, electrical, instrument, and radio equipment and their accessories. - 1.2 "Aircraft Equipment" means any equipment provided in accordance with the Schedules to the Mauritius Civil Aviation Regulations and limited to equipment required to be approved. - 1.3 "Aircraft Material" means material for use in components or equipment which could affect their airworthiness standard. - 1.4 Reserved - - 1.5 "Approved" means approved by the Authority. - 1.6 "Authority" means the Director of Civil Aviation of Mauritius (DCA). - 1.7 "Time in service" means the total time in service required to be recorded in the technical log by regulation 18(2) (a) of the Civil Aviation Regulations. - 1.8 "Maintenance programme" means the maintenance schedule and related procedures, such as a reliability programme and a condition monitoring programme necessary for the safe operation of those aircraft to which it applies.
+- 1 For the purposes of the Mauritius Civil Airworthiness Requirements the following terms and their definitions apply in addition to the definitions prescribed in the Mauritius Civil Aviation Regulations. - 1.1 "Aircraft Component" means any component, part, unit or item that, when fitted to an aircraft may, if it is not sound or functioning correctly, affect the safety of the aircraft or causes it to become a danger to persons or property.
+Such components include airframe and systems components, engines, propellers, electrical, instrument, and radio equipment and their accessories. - 1.2 "Aircraft Equipment" means any equipment provided in accordance with the Schedules to the Mauritius Civil Aviation Regulations and limited to equipment required to be approved. - 1.3 "Aircraft Material" means material for use in components or equipment which could affect their airworthiness standard. - 1.4 Reserved - - 1.5 "Approved" means approved by the Authority. - 1.6 "Authority" means the Director of Civil Aviation of Mauritius (DCA). - 1.7 "Time in service" means the total time in service required to be recorded in the technical log by regulation 18(2) (a) of the Civil Aviation Regulations. - 1.8 "Maintenance programme" means the maintenance schedule and related procedures, such as a reliability programme and a condition monitoring programme necessary for the safe operation of those aircraft to which it applies. - 1.9 The consolidated list of definitions from ICAO Annexes and its associated documents are published in MCAR Part-0 Definitions.
+While not all of the definitions have been covered by the Civil Aviation Act, the various Civil Aviation related regulations issued under the Act and the MCAR's issued by the Authority under the provisions of the Civil Aviation Regulations, the objective of the MCAR-Part- 0 is to ensure that whenever a term is used in aviation not already covered by the Act or Civil Aviation Regulations or MCAR's, the definition should be consistent with the one in the MCAR Part-0.

-REGISTRATION OF AIRCRAFT
+CHAPTER 1.1 REGISTRATION OF AIRCRAFT

-- Pursuant to Regulations 6 and 7 of the Mauritius Civil Aviation Regulations, this Chapter prescribes the requirements for registration of aircraft in Mauritius. - 1.2 Registration of an aircraft is a one-off exercise unless there is a change of ownership. - 1.3 Registration of an aircraft does not permit an aircraft to fly without a valid Certificate of Airworthiness. - 1.4 For the purpose of this Chapter, where the significance of the owner of an aircraft is required for the application for a Certificate of Registration or for a change of ownership or for the notification for cancellation of a certificate of registration, and if the owner is a body corporate, the significance shall be that of the Managing Director, Secretary or other official duly authorised to sign under the seal of the company.
+- 1.1 Pursuant to Regulations 6 and 7 of the Mauritius Civil Aviation Regulations, this Chapter prescribes the requirements for registration of aircraft in Mauritius. - 1.2 Registration of an aircraft is a one-off exercise unless there is a change of ownership. - 1.3 Registration of an aircraft does not permit an aircraft to fly without a valid Certificate of Airworthiness. - 1.4 For the purpose of this Chapter, where the significance of the owner of an aircraft is required for the application for a Certificate of Registration or for a change of ownership or for the notification for cancellation of a certificate of registration, and if the owner is a body corporate, the significance shall be that of the Managing Director, Secretary or other official duly authorised to sign under the seal of the company.